-For any use of any material including photographs on this website; permission must first be obtained and proper credit to said website or individual must be accompany any and all information.
+For use of any material including photographs on this website; permission must first be obtained and proper credit to said website or individual must be accompany any and all information.

 Debbie Gretz © All rights reserved 2018

 13 years ago I went to visit my daughter in Idaho and came home with a 3 lb.
 Pug puppy I named Muffin.
 Bob and I had moved out here to Virginia, from Utah a year earlier and I made frequent trips back to visit family.
 My daughter had a friend who's pug had a litter of puppies so we each took one.
 She still has little Zoey, Muffins sister.

 Muffin was where it all started!
 Rescue!
 I needed a little friend for Muffin, since I brought her home to a Rottweiler and a Rhodesian Ridgeback.
 So, I googled Pugs.
 What's this?
 What is "Pug Rescue"?
 I applied to adopt a pug from Mid Atlantic Pug Rescue and before I knew it we were fostering Pugs.
 For 5 years I was the foster and adoption Coordinator for MAPR and over 150 Pugs came through our house and went on to their forever homes.
 One thing seemed to happen over and over again.
 The seniors were rarely adopted.
 So, they stayed here.
 Sometimes I would joke that we were running a retirement home for Pugs.
 Over the years Bob and I fostered for other rescue groups, and the seniors kept on staying with us.
 We became more and more aware of the plight of senior dogs.
 So many are left in shelters, for many different reasons.
 Many are the pets of aging humans who can no longer care for them.
 Many of their humans go into nursing homes or hospitals and have nobody to take their dog, so the old dog ends up in a shelter.
 Then, there are the people who cannot afford their aging dogs veterinary care, and last but not least, the people who dump them.